jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Green core, with floods of red
 *   **Intelligence:** Mortal-like

-Certain ancestor veneration rituals feature a physical object that anchors the ancestor's soul, which is exactly the same type of object used for trapping souls in jars.
-Such rituals tend to create Ghosts, although the effect is not always obvious to those performing the ritual.
-Initially, this soul binding ritual has beneficial effects.
-Such Ghosts often have subtle presences, such as giving their venerators a feeling of warmth or protection.
-In such cases that the Ghost was intentionally bound, it may spiritually project a visible form and speak to offer wisdom to its venerator.

-Creating Ghosts is forbidden by the Imperial Cult.
-While Ghosts are benign at first, over the course of centuries Ghosts are corrupted by Igedeng's influence.
-Ghosts bound inside a catacomb are dangerous adversaries because they can reanimate the surrounding bodies using Igedeng's magic.
-The spiritual projection of a Ghost, being incorporeal, cannot be harmed by ordinary weapons.
-However, they may be harmed by enchanted weapons, elemental damage spells, and exorcism magic.
-When a Ghost's spiritual projection is defeated, it retreats into its jar.
-Finally releasing the Ghost requires the physical destruction of that same jar.

-Ghosts have the ability to possess the bodies of mortals.
-The Ghost's spiritual projection wrestles for control of its target, then takes control of the target's body.
+A Dybbuk is a powerful Ghost who is obsessed with obtaining a corporeal form to settle unresolved issues in its past life.
+Accordingly, Dybbuks have the ability to possess the bodies of mortals.
+The Dybbuk's spiritual projection wrestles for control of its target, then takes control of the target's body.
 This displaces the host's soul into the jar.
-If either the Ghost is forced out of the host's body or the jar is destroyed, while the jar is also in proximity to the host's body, then the host's original soul safely returns to its own body unscathed.
+If either the Dybbuk is forced out of the host's body or the jar is destroyed, while the jar is also in proximity to the host's body, then the host's original soul safely returns to its own body unscathed.
 Otherwise, it is possible that the host's soul departs which kills the host.

+Although Dybbuks prefer to immediately take possession of a host, their spiritual projection is not defenseless.
+Their spiritual projections appear as they did in life, but with a slightly translucent body and glowing red eyes.
+They have the ability to touch their targets, sapping their life force.

 #### Skeletons